 Economy and Financial Markets.
-As part of their overall business strategy, the FHLBanks' members typically use wholesale funding in the form of advances along with other sources of funding, such as retail deposits, as sources of liquidity to make residential mortgage loans.
-The FHLBanks' overall results of operations are influenced by the economy and financial markets, and, in particular, by the FHLBanks' member demand for wholesale funding and the FHLBanks' ability to maintain sufficient access to funding.
+The FHLBanks' members typically use wholesale funding in the form of advances along with other sources of funding, such as retail deposits, as sources of liquidity to make residential mortgage loans.
+The FHLBanks' overall results of operations are influenced by the economy and financial markets, and, in particular, by the FHLBanks' member demand for wholesale funding and the FHLBanks' ability to maintain sufficient access to diverse sources of funding at relatively favorable rates.

 The FHLBanks' flexibility in utilizing various funding tools, in combination with a diverse investor base and their unique status as GSEs, have helped ensure reliable market access and demand for FHLBank consolidated obligations, despite market uncertainty and regulations affecting debt underwriters.
-The FHLBank System continued to meet its funding needs in response to growth in advances during the year ended December 31, 2015.
+Regulatory changes to institutional money market funds during 2016 resulted in increased investor demand for short-term FHLBank debt.
+The FHLBank System continued to meet its funding needs in response to growth in advances during the year ended December 31, 2016.

-In December 2015, the Federal Open Market Committee expressed its view that, since it met in October 2015, information received suggests that economic activity expanded at a moderate pace.
+Economic and market data received prior to the Federal Open Market Committee meeting in December 2016, indicated that the labor market continued to strengthen and that economic activity expanded at a moderate pace since mid-2016.
 Inflation continued to run below the Federal Open Market Committee's longer-run objective of two percent; however, inflation is expected to rise to two percent over the medium term.
 The Federal Open Market Committee also stated that it is maintaining its existing policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities (MBS) back into agency MBS, and of rolling over maturing Treasury securities at auction.

-The unemployment rate declined to 5.0% in December 2015, compared to 5.6% in December 2014.
-U.S. real gross domestic product increased 2.4% in 2015 according to the second estimate released by the Bureau of Economic Analysis, which is the same rate as 2014.
+The unemployment rate declined to 4.7% in December 2016, compared to 5.0% in December 2015.
+U.S. real gross domestic product increased 1.6% in 2016 according to the second estimate released by the Bureau of Economic Analysis, compared to an increase of 2.6% in 2015.

 Conditions in Housing Markets.
 Conditions in the U.S. housing markets primarily affect the FHLBanks through the creation of demand for, and yield on, advances and mortgage loans, as well as the yield on investments in mortgage-backed securities.
-Total existing home sales in 2015 increased 7% on a year-over-year basis, and were the highest since 2006.
-Additionally, the increased equity that has been gained from rising home prices reduced the number of homeowners whose mortgage loan balances exceed the fair market value of their homes and reduced the number of distressed sales of homes to 8% of existing-home sales in December 2015, compared to 11% in December 2014.
-However, limited housing inventory and strong demand have continued to push home prices higher, leading to declining affordability for prospective buyers in many markets, particularly first-time buyers.
-For the year ended December 31, 2015, the share of first-time homebuyers represented an average of 30% of existing-home sales.
-In January 2015, the Federal Housing Administration reduced annual mortgage insurance premiums to encourage first-time buyers to purchase a home.
+Total existing home sale transactions were 5.45 million in 2016, an increase of 3.8% on a year-over-year basis, driven by low mortgage rates and a stronger labor market.
+For the year ended December 31, 2016, the share of first-time homebuyers represented 32% of existing home sales, compared to 30% in 2015.
+Limited housing inventory and strong demand have continued to push home prices higher.
+The increased equity gained from rising home prices reduced the number of homeowners whose mortgage loan balances exceed the fair market value of their homes and also reduced the number of distressed sales of homes to 7% of existing-home sales in December 2016, compared to 8% in December 2015.

 Interest Rate Levels and Volatility.
 The level and volatility of interest rates affect FHLBank member demand for wholesale funding.
-They also impact the FHLBanks' combined results of operations primarily through net interest income and the valuation of certain assets and liabilities.
-In general, average short-term rates were higher and average long-term rates were lower in the year ended December 31, 2015, compared to the year ended December 31, 2014; however, volatility on Treasury rates was generally low.
+In addition, credit spreads and the shape of the yield curve affect investor demand for consolidated obligations.
+These factors also impact the FHLBanks' combined results of operations, primarily affecting net interest income and the valuation of certain assets and liabilities.